ADDA-js/learn-js/week1-intro/notes_w1.md

 #### EX1 - 20 minutes
  - use prompt to store the person's name
- - confirm that they are a member
+ - confirm that are 18 or older, if they are not 18, alert them that they can't vote.
- - if the uses is a member, prompt them what movie should get best picture.
- - alert them of their vote.
- - if the user is not a member, alert them that they cannot vote.
+ - if so, ask them if they are registered to vote.

- **Challenge**
- - If the user is not a member, see if they are elgible to apply.
+ - if they are register alert a message "Make sure to vote on November 6"
- - Confirm they work in the film industry.
- - Confirm they want to become a member
+ - if they are NOT registered to alert a message "You have until October 12 to register"
- - If they work in the film industry, and want to become a member, send them to the application page, https://www.oscars.org/about/join-academy
+ - Bonus: if they are not registered to vote send them to the website to register.

 ## EX2 - 5 minutes
  Comparisons compare two things, give you an answer as a boolean value.
 Let's dig into some examples